nagornovys/Cancer_cell_evolution/README.md

 ---
 The zip arhives of simulations include the R scrips to analize the results of the simulations:
 * Functions.R (_ineq.R_ + _Analyze.R_) - script/scripts to calculate the functions for Analyze_of_clones.R (or Dyversity of clones.R), so please run it first.
-* Analyze_of_clones.R (or _Dyversity_of_clones.R_) - the R script to analize the calculation data, please, run it after Functions.R (_ineq.R_ + _Analyze.R_).
+* _Analyze_of_clones.R_ (or _Dyversity_of_clones.R_) - the R script to analize the calculation data, please, run it after Functions.R (_ineq.R_ + _Analyze.R_).
 The analyzing script allows to calculate next dependences: an evolution of the cell’s number for the normal and mutated cells, an evolution of the Hallmarks and the probabilities, a number of the cells in clones vs clone’s ID (for drivers and for all genes), a number of clones vs the replica’s ID (for drivers and for all genes and the relations between them) and it’s distribution, a histogram for the inequalities coefficients for drivers and for all genes, and the order of the gene’s dysfunction.

 Results of simulations
 ---
 The script allows to make repeating simulation/replicas to get statistical data:
 * _REPEAT.zip_ - zip arhive with the script to calculate
 * _Results of simulation.pdf_ - the file with a plots and graphs of results of simulations for colorectal cancer, for one simulation and for one hundred simulations.
-* _ast_step.txt.aa.zip_ and _last_step.txt.ab.zip_ - the two parties (zip arhive) of the file "_last_step.txt_", which includes of.
+* _ast_step.txt.aa.zip_ and _last_step.txt.ab.zip_ - the two parties (zip arhive) of the file "_last_step.txt_", which includes of them both.